12 Easy Steps To Becoming an English-Spanish Translator

 You wouldn’t want to read a book translated by a robot; the beauty of it would be lost in translation.

 Do you enjoy reading, writing, and languages?
 Are you skilled at grammar and spelling in your mother tongue?
-If so, keep reading for 12 simple steps to becoming a professional translator.
+If so, you may be destined for an exciting career as a professional translator.

 First things first.
 Organize yourself and set clear goals.
 When would you like to start working as a translator?

 Now, how long does it take to become a translator?
 The answer varies depending on several factors.
 Timelines will fluctuate depending on your current age, experience, and level of Spanish.

 Here are some specific goals that an aspiring English-Spanish translator like you might consider: